demostanis/InstallFirefoxAddon/README.md

 # Install Firefox Addon
 Python script to automatically install Firefox addons right from your shell

 ## Why?
-I have been digging since hours through the entire web and found out Ubuntu had a script doing the exact same.
+I have been digging since hours through the entire web and found out Ubuntu has a script doing the exact same.
 For now, it does the same, albeit it uses AMO (addons.mozilla.org) search's API.
 It is planned to have the ability to customize SQLite addons databases, in the future.